 Once you’ve seen the arrow in the FedEx logo, it’s impossible to unsee the arrow in the FedEx logo.

 If you don’t know what I’m talking about, take a peek at the white space between the “E” and the “x” above.
 Go ahead – I’ll wait…

-With me now?
-Awesome.
-Mind blown?
-Even better!
-That little arrow reveals hidden depth that elevates this otherwise straightforward typeface logo.
+That little arrow reveals a hidden depth that elevates this otherwise straightforward typeface logo.

-FedEx transports packages; so, an arrow suggesting movement is a perfect accompaniment to their brand name.
+FedEx transports packages.
+An arrow suggesting movement is a perfect accompaniment to their brand name.